Alberto1Artoni/Alberto1Artoni.github.io/projects/Ising.md

 ### Dinamica dei sistemi complessi

+Dinamica dei sistemi complessi is a nice introductive course about networks.
+It covers the main statistics and the main properties of the network, with some attention to dynamics (for instace it treats the SIR model).
+Course evaluation can be integrated with a project.

-The [project](https://alberto1artoni.github.io/assets/pdf/Ising/ArtoniAlbertoRConIsing.pdf) was basically to obtain all the results presented in paper [1].
+The [project](https://alberto1artoni.github.io/assets/pdf/Ising/ArtoniAlbertoRConIsing.pdf) I've choose was basically to obtain all the results presented in paper [1].
 The code has been implemented using Mathematica and mainly the related library iGraph.
 The project has been discussed on 12/04/2019.

 ## Ising Model
-Ising Model basics and history.
-Explain the model:
+First, let us introduce the Ising Model.
+The Ising model can be seen as a formal system with some specific update rules.

+- consider an adjacency matrix **A**.
+- consider a proper $\mathcal{H}$ (energy) functional
+- update with a probability ~ *P*(H)
+- loop several times

 |:--------------------:|:--------------------:|
 |![](https://alberto1artoni.github.io/assets/pdf/Ising/IsingMag.gif)| ![](https://alberto1artoni.github.io/assets/pdf/Ising/IsingNoMag.gif)|